xability/pcha-health-dashboard/README.md

 shiny run --reload app.py
 ```

+## Deployment

+Deployment is fully automated using GitHub Actions.
+Whenever changes are pushed to the repository, the `deploy.yaml` workflow is triggered, and the latest version of the app is deployed to [shinyapps.io](https://www.shinyapps.io/).
+Log in to shinyapps.io using the organization credentials to manage deployments and application settings.

+No manual deployment steps are required.

+You can find the workflow file at `.github/workflows/deploy.yaml`.

 ## Contributing

 We welcome improvements in UI, accessibility, or visualization logic.
 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more details.